Friday, September 3, 2021, beginning at noon with Artist Reception 5:30-8:30pm.

 3rd Place: Arizona 1961, acrylic by Rick Aurora.
 Bold composition and color grabs attention.
 Super contrast!
 Interesting perspective on car and fun brushwork.

 3rd Place: Ancestors, oil by Kathy Millen.
 Buttery texture of the paint.
 Rich colors – soft and smooth texture mimic the seriousness of the composition and the subject matter.

 3rd Place: Sunrise Sunset, oil by Bonnie Vargas.
 Lovely brightness of the sun as if you are actually looking – you want to look away not to hurt eyes.
 Texture helps make the clouds come to life.
 Reflection of sun is convincing while painterly.

-The next meeting will be Wednesday, March 8, 2023.
-Well gather at 6:00pm and the meeting will start at 6:30 pm.
+The next meeting will be Wednesday, May 10, 2023.
+We will gather at 6:00pm and the meeting will start at 6:30 pm.
 If there is a change of date, time and/or location, you will be notified via email or the monthly newsletter or a posting on the website.
 Our demonstrator this month will be Maureen Gasek, known for her exploration of movement and color.